nadeemazaizah/dabtech-llm-workshop/README.md

 	- `Part5_Agent/`
 	- `Chainlit_App/` (if you use Chainlit for UI demos)

-Each `PartX_*` folder contains the code for that specific workshop part.
+Each `PartX_*` folder contains the code for that specific part covered in the session.

 ---

 ## 7. Running Each Part

 Below is a high-level guide for running each part.
-The exact script names may differ depending on the actual code; use this as a starting point and adjust to your file names.

 ### 7.1 Part 1 – Simple LLM Service